For things to go well at work, the employer and the employee must each respect certain legal obligations.

 If the employee belongs to a union, the union can usually present a grievance (a complaint) on the employee’s behalf for situations like these:

 - The employee disagrees with the employer about what the union contract (called a “collective agreement”) says.

 - The employer did not respect one of the employee’s legal rights.

 A person called the “grievance arbitrator” decides whether the grievance is justified.
-If the grievance is about the employee’s health and safety at work, the Tribunal administratif du travail (TAT or Administrative Labour Tribunal) can also decide whether the grievance is justified.
+If the disagreement is about the employee’s health and safety at work, the employee can file a complaint with the CNESST in certain cases.

 Employees should talk to a labour law expert before quitting a job.
 The expert can tell employees how quitting will affect their rights to file a complaint.
 The expert can also tell them how to prevent their employer from taking them to court after quitting.

 The employer and the union can agree on the employees’ working conditions, for example, annual vacations, pay increases and sick leave.
 These working conditions are then written in the collective agreement.
 A collective agreement is a contract between the employer and all the employees.
 It is the union that negotiates the collective agreement with the employer.
 The union acts on behalf of all the employees.
 The responsibilities contained in the collective agreement are in addition to the responsibilities contained in the law.